 - What you hope to achieve as a result of your complaint

-If the matter remains unresolved or you wish to escalate your complaint please raise it with the Head of Department whose details will have been provided to you in our Terms of Business.
+If the matter remains unresolved or you wish to escalate your complaint please raise it with the Line Manager or Head of Department, whose details will have been provided when we confirmed instructions to act on your behalf.
 If you are not satisfied with the outcome you may contact our complaints partner whose contact details are:

 T. (0)1733 888744

-- We will acknowledge all complaints within three working days and provide you with a copy of our complaints policy
+We will acknowledge all complaints within two working days and provide you with a copy of our complaint's procedure.

-- We will investigate your complaint and update you on the progress of your complaint at appropriate times
+We will deal with complains fairly and promptly and update you on the process of your complaint at appropriate times.

-- We will write to you at the end of our investigation to tell you what we have done and what we propose to do to resolve your complaint.
-Where possible, we will aim to do this within 21 days of the date of our letter of acknowledgement
+We will investigate the facts fully and write to you at the end of our investigation to tell you what we have done and what we propose to do to resolve your complaint.
+Where possible, we will aim to do this within 21 days of the date of our letter of acknowledgement.

-What if you are not satisfied with the outcome?
+What if i am not satisfied with the outcome?